-- In Buffy the Vampire Slayer the god Glorificus has an enchantment such that people can't remember that she shares her body with Ben even if they discover it.
+- In Buffy the Vampire Slayer, the god Glorificus has an enchantment such that people can't remember that she shares her body with Ben even if they discover it.
 A few seconds later it'll be gone.
-Spike, since he's a vampire and thus not techically human, is immune.
+Spike, since he's a vampire and thus not technically human, is immune.

 - You can't remember The Silence in Doctor Who if you're not looking at them.
 This extends to pictures.

-- My Name Is Earl: one of the people on Earl's list is a stuntman who, due to a stunt gone wrong giving him brain damage, hasn't had a new memory in several years.
+- My Name Is Earl: The person on Earl's list that he makes amends to in the "Sweet Johnny" episode is a stuntman who, due to a stunt gone wrong giving him brain damage, hasn't had a new memory in several years.
 Every day he thinks it's the day he's going to do his stunt; and no matter how many times Earl makes up for stealing the man's girlfriend, the next day he has to do it all over again.